xfyna/AL-BNN-GP/README.md

 *Science-Blind BNN & GP Script: ILBNN_GP_compare_incremental.py*

-*Note: In order to run the above scripts, you must also have the 3 lunar crater (Shoemaker) .tif files*
+*Note: In order to run the above scripts, you must also have the 3 lunar crater (Shoemaker) .tif files downloaded to your computer*